pivotal/docs-tas-adapter/scaling.md

 to improve webhook performance.
 You may also choose to scale your deployments to improve controller availability.
 Multi-instance deployments allow rolling deployments so that controllers and webhooks don't become unresponsive during upgrades.
-Horizontal scaling can be achieved using the `replicas` scaling configuration.
+Horizontal scaling can be achieved by using the `replicas` scaling configuration.

 ## <a id="api"></a>Scaling the Application Service Adapter API